jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

-Design a 2-bit comparator that compares two 2-bit numbers and asserts outputs indicating whether the decimal equivalent of word A is less than, greater than, or equal to that of word B. You will model ROM and use $readmemb task.
+Design a 2-bit comparator that compares two 2-bit numbers and asserts outputs indicating whether the decimal equivalent of word A is less than, greater than, or equal to that of word B. You will model ROM and use the $readmemb task.

 Create and add the Verilog module with two inputs (a, b) and three outputs (lt, gt, and eq) using ROM and $readmemb system task.